Mocking Functions 🔗

 }

-When spying it is recommended to use the EXPECT_ family of assertion macros because they do not abort the test thereby allowing the fake function to return to the calling code allowing it to perform resource cleanup.
-So, for example, while we called the foo function directly from our test in real world code, foo may be invoked internally as part of a hierarchy of function calls.
-In the call hierarchy, memory and other resources may be allocated that need to be cleaned after foo returns.
-With the ASSERT_ family of assertion macros, if an assertion fails, it would abort the test thereby preventing code being tested from releasing resources.
+In the previous example, the foo function was called directly from the test case, but in real world code, foo might be invoked as part of a hierarchy of function calls.
+In the call hierarchy, memory and other resources might be allocated that need to be released after foo returns.
+It is therefore recommended to use the EXPECT_ family of assertion macros in the fake function because these macros do not abort the test case.
+This lets the function return to the call site for resource cleanup.
+With the ASSERT_ family of assertion macros, if an assertion fails, it would abort the test thereby leaking any intermediate resources.

 Safe Mocking Practices 🔗